cszarapka/411-kvstore/README.md

 ##Usage

-Commands are sent to the system, from any computer, by sending a message to *node-IP:port*.
+Commands are sent to the system, from any computer, by sending a message to *node-IP:port* using the *wire protocol*.
 The list of nodes running our code can be found [here](runningNodes.txt)

 ###Wire Protocol